 CULINARY EDUCATOR: She has taught Indian cooking classes at Central Market Cooking Schools in Dallas, Fort Worth, Austin, San Antonio and Houston, Texas; the Institute of Culinary Education, New York and the Escoffier School of Culinary Arts in Boulder, Colorado.

-She holds a diploma in article writing, a B.Sc in chemistry from Kerala University; and an MBA from Southern Methodist University in Dallas, Texas.
+She holds a diploma in article writing, a B.Sc. in chemistry from Kerala University; and an MBA from Southern Methodist University in Dallas, Texas.
 Before becoming a freelance food writer, Ammini was a financial analyst in international banking.
-She lives with her husband in Plano, Texas.
+She lives with her husband in Plano, a suburb of Dallas, Texas.